abeltavares/hotel_performance_analysis/README.md

 - [Contributing](#contributing)
 - [License](#license)

-The report is based on fictional data and is provided anonymously, without reference to any specific company.
-The purpose of this report is to demonstrate the capabilities of Power BI as a data analysis tool and to showcase some of the most common visualizations and analyses used in financial reporting.

 ## Getting Started
 To view the report, you will need to have Power BI Desktop installed on your computer.
 The report can be downloaded as a PBIX file from this repository and opened in Power BI Desktop.